 While the two parties are still far apart, pressure is high to conclude the deal successfully.
 India needs the European suppliers to advance its manufacturing sector, while Europe cannot miss out on the Indian market and professionals in IT and engineering.
 What's more, if the negotiations fail, the Indian-European geopolitical partnership would lack substance.
-For India, deeper integration into the world economy
+For India, deeper integration into the world economy is necessary if it is to achieve developed-country status by 2047, PM Modi's wish for the country's 100-year anniversary (Modi 2023).

-6 World Development Indicators, the World Bank (2023).